sakiba256/Done_Campaign_FullFlow/README.md

-I am sharing my automation script for the Drone Campaign in the CMS platform.
 This script enables users to create and configure Drone Campaigns according to their specific requirements efficiently.

-The automation is implemented using Playwright with JavaScript to streamline the campaign creation process.
+The automation is implemented using **Playwright with JavaScript** to streamline the campaign creation process.
 Additionally, a custom HTML report is integrated to provide clear and structured test execution results.

 # Drone_Campaign_RTCMS
 Full Automation Steps in RT CMS UI: